The ultimate Melbourne to Adelaide roadtrip along the Great Ocean Road and taking in Lorne, Apollo Bay, Port Fairy, Mount Gambier and Victor Harbour.

 1hr 45min | 131km

 Trace the coast along the beautiful B100 an hour out of Lorne til you get to Apollo Bay nestled between gently rolling hills and soft beaches.
-The smartly-named Hello Coffee roasts specialty single origin beans, while La Bimba serves fresh produce from the owners’ farm and good Genovese coffee.
+The smartly-named Hello Coffee roasts specialty single origin beans.

 Look.
 Breathe.
 Look again: the limestone stacks of the Twelve Apostles are simply awe-inspiring.
 Give yourself the better part of the day to enjoy a picnic above the cliffs or down on the sand.
 The main trail south from Twelve Apostles Visitor Centre is roughly 2km round trip, and includes 300 metres of sealed paths and viewing areas for people in wheelchairs or prams.
 You might also see penguins from the cliff top around sunset.
 Check at the Visitor Centre about access to Gibson Steps just over a kilometre from the car park – you should only climb the steps down to the beach at low tide.